You’re building your email list, right?

 • A guide to Yin Yoga (free e-book)

-• A guide to Yoga Poses (could be an e-book, video series, or even an email course)
+• A guide to Yoga Poses (e-book, video series, or an email course)

 Source #2 – What do your competitors sell?
-Your competitors have a large portion of your target audience.
+Your competitors hold a big chunk of your target audience.

 YBC modern yoga lifestyle homepage shop tab example.

-Now, you’ll create a similar product but offer it as a free lead magnet.
+Create a similar product and offer it as a free lead magnet.

-For example, on the example authority site pictured above, there’s a product in the shop that consists of a 20-minute guided yoga meditation session:
+For example, the shop above sells a 20-minute guided yoga meditation session:

 20 minute guided yoga video product example.

-1. Very willing to pay – They’re pretty sure that they’ll like the product and think the money is well worth it.
+1. Very willing to pay — Confident it’s worth it.

-Source #3 – Look for course ideas: Most lead magnets are problem-based.
-They solve a small, specific problem that your audience has.
+Source #3 – Look for course ideas: Most lead magnets solve a small, specific problem—essentially a mini-course.

-The best place to look for these is Udemy.
-Anyone can post a course there, which has led to a huge variety of courses.
+The best place to scan is Udemy.
+Anyone can post a course, so you’ll find variety.

-You can search for a keyword in the search bar, browse the course catalog, or pick categories on the left hand side.
+Use a keyword, browse the catalog, or pick categories in the left nav.

 Search bar example on a website.